 As part of participation, families will receive a progress report detailing the nature of their child’s reading/spelling/writing profile and the type of instruction delivered over the course of the program.
 Parents are also invited to meet with their child’s teachers during the course of the program to discuss progress and address any concerns about reading development.

-Applications: Will be available in early 2021.
+Applications: Available below.
 Families are asked to send in a completed application, accompanying teacher recommendation letter, and copies of educational assessments and/or Individualized Education plans from the last two years for consideration.
 Tuition is due to guarantee placement in the program.

 My son had so much confidence in himself as a learner after attending the Word Detectives program in the summer of 2019.
 The teaching approach was perfect for him and he retained more of the tools for reading than he had with other programs.
 He noticed the difference himself and he carried his Word Detectives confidence with him back to school in the fall.
 Another terrific part of Word Detectives: my son never complained about going!
 He loved the teachers and enjoyed the other students.
 He had a lot of fun and was actually sad when Word Detectives came to an end.
 I highly recommend!